pelensky/JavaTTT/README.md

 * This was built for later extendability in mind
     * The board can be initialized with number of rows (3 is passed in as an argument when the game is created)
     * Players markers can be any string (X and O are assigned when an instance of the game is created)
-* While the application does not currently allow for bigger game or use different markers, this would be an easy change later if required
+* While the application does not currently support bigger game or use different markers, this would be an easy change later if required